Lung VQ Scan

 The ventilation scan takes about 15 to 30 minutes.

-After the radioactive tracer is injected, the camera will scan for radiation released by the tracer and produce pictures as the tracer moves through your lungs.
+After the tracer is injected, the camera will take pictures as the tracer moves through your lungs.
 The camera may be repositioned around your chest to get different views.
-You need to remain very still during the scans to avoid blurring the pictures.
+You need to stay very still during the scans to avoid blurring the pictures.

 The perfusion scan takes about 5 to 10 minutes.